lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink)  | **Themes from the team vision to be highlighted.** | **Team Data related questions to Prioritize with the Team.**
 Keep an eye on time |  |  |

-- What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
+a.
+What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
 What column shows you the session number (EBP template) that the patient is on.

-- What **viz** tab would you use to see what the most common service encounters or visits are?
+b.
+What **viz** tab would you use to see what the most common service encounters or visits are?

-- Are there services that have been **increasing over time?**
+c.
+Are there services that have been **increasing over time?**

-- Are there services that have been **descreasing over time?**
+d.
+Are there services that have been **descreasing over time?**

-- With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.
+e.
+With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

 ### That's it for *Modeling to Learn* how to check our patient data and team trends.
 Next is our Done/Do review.